What is RAM (random access memory)?

-RAM is similar in concept to a set of boxes in which each box can hold a 0 or a 1.
-Each box has a unique address that is found by counting across the columns and down the rows.
+RAM is similar in concept to a set of boxes organized into columns and rows, with each box holding either a 0 or a 1 (binary).
+Each box has a unique address that is determined by counting across the columns and down the rows.
 A set of RAM boxes is called an array, and each box is known as a cell.

 To find a specific cell, the RAM controller sends the column and row address down a thin electrical line etched into the chip.
 Each row and column in a RAM array has its own address line.
-Any data that's read flows back on a separate data line.
+Any data that's read from the array is returned on a separate data line.

 How much RAM do you need?